rmosolgo/graphql-ruby/guides/pro/persisted_queries.md

 # }
 ```

+Before removing a field, consider whether any outstanding clients may depend on this field another way, either by sending arbitrary inputs or by consuming a different repository.

 Stay tuned!
 A future `graphql-ruby` release will include query diffing which can be used to detect breaking changes in repositories.